Warning: this article contains content some may find distressing.

 It took over a month for death rates to fall from between 300 and 400 a day to below 100.

-On the 21 May 1945, British personnel burned the remaining barrack buildings at the camp.
+On 21 May 1945, once the last prisoners had been moved out, British personnel burned down the remaining barrack buildings at the camp to prevent the spread of disease.

 During the final six months of the camp's existence, at least 35,000 prisoners are believed to have died.